-The Company's principal executive offices, as well as its research and development facility, are located in approximately 24,012 square feet of office space in San Diego, California.
-The lease for such space was due to expire in December 2012.
-On July 3, 2012, the Company entered into an amendment to the existing lease (the "Lease Amendment"), which decreases the rentable square footage to approximately 22,523 square feet.
-The Lease Amendment commences on January 1, 2013 and extends the term of the existing lease through June 30, 2019.
-The annual base rent under the Lease Amendment is approximately \$471,000 per year and is subject to annual increases of approximately three percent per year.
-In connection with the Lease Amendment, the Company issued a standby letter of credit to the landlord that allows for one or more draws of up to \$210,000 over the term of the lease extension.
+The Company's principal executive offices, as well as its research and development facility, are located in approximately 22,523 square feet of office space in San Diego, California.
+The term of the lease for the Company's offices continues through June 30, 2019.
+The annual base rent under the lease is approximately \$471,000 per year and is subject to annual increases of approximately 3% per year.
+In connection with the lease, the Company received tenant improvement allowances totaling \$675,690.
+These lease incentives are being amortized as a reduction of rent expense over the term of the lease.
+As of December 31, 2013, the unamortized balance of the lease incentives was \$576,975, of which \$104,905 has been included in other current liabilities and \$472,070 has been included in other non-current liabilities.
+Under the terms of the lease, the Company issued a standby letter of credit to the landlord that allows for one or more draws of up to \$210,000 over the term of the lease.
 The Company believes its existing properties are in good condition and are sufficient and suitable for the conduct of its business.

-7. REVENUE AND VENDOR CONCENTRATIONS
+6. REVENUE AND VENDOR CONCENTRATIONS